-The Biosilon microcarrier is a nonporous polystyrene bead with surface treatment.
+The Biosilon microcarrier is a nonporous polystyrene bead that undergoes a surface treatment that adds charges to the polymer to make the beads more hydrophilic.
 They are radiation-sterilized and come ready to use, but are not autoclavable.
 The beads range from 160-300 microns in diameter [10].
 The client provided a paper in which these beads were used in studies of metabolism in T47D breast cancer cells [2].
 The cell density of 5×10^7 cells/mL which the client desires was achieved using 0.5 g of these beads, so the surface area of these beads is sufficient for the needs of this project.
 Metabolism of the cells was monitored using NMR perfusion in a bioreactor [2].
 These beads were sold by Krackeler Scientific, Inc. and when enquiring about the price, it was discovered that the product was discontinued.
 This was not known when this design was first considered.
 However, these beads were expensive due to the specialized surface modification.
 Other distributors have not been found, but it is possible that with further research one could be found.